Young Offender Lawyer in Brampton

 A law firm committed to assisting clients with a youth lawyer

 The Youth Criminal Justice Act applies to young persons who find themselves in the criminal justice system.
-The Act makes it clear that young persons charged with criminal offences are to be treated differently from adult offenders.
+The Act makes it clear that young persons charged with criminal offenses are to be treated differently from adult offenders.
 The overarching principles of youth criminal justice seek to promote the rehabilitation and reintegration of youths back into society.
-It is also generally accepted that youths have a diminished level of moral culpability and must therefore be dealt with under a specific youth criminal justice system.
+It is also generally accepted that youths have a diminished level of moral culpability and must, therefore, be dealt with under a specific youth criminal justice system.

-Young Offenders lawyer Brampton who understands the unique demands that youth criminal proceedings have both upon the client and their family.
+Young offenders lawyer who understands the unique demands that youth criminal proceedings have both upon the client and their family.

-The Youth Criminal Justice Act applies to youths between the ages of 12 and 18 that have been charged with a criminal offence.
-Whether proceedings against the accused are brought in youth court depends upon the date that the offence was alleged to have taken place, not the age of the individual at the time that they are charged or brought to trial.
+The Youth Criminal Justice Act applies to youths between the ages of 12 and 18 that have been charged with a criminal offense.
+Whether proceedings against the accused are brought in youth court depends upon the date that the offense was alleged to have taken place, not the age of the individual at the time that they are charged or brought to trial.

 There are a number of key principles contained both in the preamble to the Youth Criminal Justice Act, and in section 1.
 Some of these key principles can be summarized as follows:

-** The youth justice system should hold young persons accountable through measures that are proportionate to the seriousness of the offences and the degree of responsibility of the young person;
+- The youth justice system should hold young persons accountable through measures that are proportionate to the seriousness of the offenses and the degree of responsibility of the young person;

-** The youth justice system should promote rehabilitation and the reintegration of young persons who have committed offences;
+- The youth justice system should promote rehabilitation and the reintegration of young persons who have committed offenses;

 Under the adult criminal justice system, certain charges may be “diverted” out of the criminal justice system.
 This is dependent upon the nature of the crime, the criminal record of the accused, and the injury or loss to the victim.